MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

             # Paired-end reads merged into a single sequence, and then truncated
             CollapsedTruncated: /path/to/collapsed_truncated.fastq.gz

-The above examples show how each type of reads are to be listed, but it is not nessesary to specify more than a single type of pre-trimmed reads in the makefile.
+The above examples show how each type of reads are to be listed, but it is not necessary to specify more than a single type of pre-trimmed reads in the makefile.

 .. note::
     Including already trimmed reads currently result in the absence of some summary statistics in the .summary file, namely the number of raw reads, as well as trimming statistics, since the BAM pipeline currently relies on AdapterRemoval to collect these statistics.